 Primates and other animals used in movies, on TV or in circuses are coerced to behave unnaturally for our amusement.
 Some circuses greenwash what they do by claiming to breed endangered species.
 Generally, they ignore the key point of animal rights: Life matters but freedom matters just as much.

-In November of 2013, The Hollywood Reporter published a scathing investigation of the AHA that supports what Friends of Animals has been saying for years: AHA monitoring is inadequate so their disclaimer, “all animals were treated humanely,” is a sham.
+In November of 2013, The Hollywood Reporter published a scathing investigation that supported what Friends of Animals has been saying for years, that monitoring is inadequate and the disclaimer, “all animals were treated humanely,” is a sham.

-Most people are unaware that the AHA is funded by the Screen Actors Guild, a glaring conflict of interest.
-AHA’s flimsy basis for judging the treatment of animals in films only entails the actually filming that happens in front of them, not the lengthy training, housing or living conditions of the animals.
+Most people are unaware that the American Humane, which was previously named The American Humane Association that had been funded by the Screen Actors Guild, had a glaring conflict of interest.
+It has been criticized for judging the treatment of animals in films by the filming that happens in front of them, not the lengthy training, housing or living conditions of the animals.
 As a result, animals used in film and television are frequently put in dangerous situations, injured or killed.

 Obvious physical harm is not the only form of harm nonhuman animals experience—they suffer psychological damage as well.
-For the primates at PPI, the longterm damage that is done results in negative and neurotic behaviors and an inability to socially interact with other chimps.
+The long-term damage that is done results in negative and neurotic behaviors and an inability to socially interact with other chimps.

 “Every young chimp you see in any type of entertainment was pulled from its mother prematurely.
-Sometimes chimps stay with their families their entire lives,” says Brooke Chavez, PPI’s director.
+Sometimes chimps stay with their families their entire lives in the wild,” says Brooke Chavez, PPI’s executive director.